Efficient and effective remote land monitoring for government

 Table of contents

-Join us for a webinar where we will introduce ways government agencies can leverage publicly available satellite imagery, as well as supplemental high-resolution commercial data to capture insights, analyze property changes over time, and generate reports.
-The presentation will include a live demo of our remote monitoring platform Lens and an open Q&A session.
+Watch our recent webinar to discover how government agencies can leverage publicly available satellite imagery, as well as supplemental high-resolution commercial data to capture insights, analyze property changes over time, and generate reports.
+The presentation includes a live demo of our remote monitoring platform, Lens, and a Q&A session.

 • How to access aerial imagery with no minimum spend